 A purely sales and volume-based approach won’t pay off in the automotive industry.
 Instead, each customer needs to be treated like an asset to the company, and their behaviors and attitudes need to be considered across both online and offline touchpoints.
 To get these insights, automotive dealerships should invest in brand tracking software.
 This will help you discover the best way to develop your future branding and marketing strategies.

-Keep in mind that your reputation precedes you.
+Keep in mind that your brand reputation precedes you.
 Investing in building a brand image that stands out from the competition will always be worth it.
 Once a special, trademark brand experience has been created for your dealership, you’ll create an environment and set of attitudes that keeps customers coming back.